NotLugozzi/uCoPy/README.md

 # uCoPy
 Extremely lightweight file transfer utility for windows, linux and (possibly) MacOS.
-Works with threading and batch copying howevery many files as the user wants to. no gui, no bs, everything is contained in a 4kb python script.
+Works with threading and batch copying howevery many files as the user wants to. no gui, no bs, everything is contained in a ±4kb python script (it was. exactly 4 kb on the first release).
 Supports checksum verification, writing to network drives and deleting source folder (essentially cutting and pasting)

 ----
 Only real requirement is `tqbm`, all other imports are python builtin.
 To install it run: